serj4691/altimeter/README.md

 # altimeter
 altimeter for glider RC model

-include: Atmega8a, HC-05, microSD and RTC
+include: Arduino Pro Mini on 328, HC-05, microSD and RTC